CONCEPT: Pressures to use alcohol, tobacco and other drugs come from many sources. One of

 Material: Butcher paper, colored markers, masking tape, alcohol and cigarette ads.

-DISCUSSION: After the demonstration facilitate a discussion utilizing the following questions.
+DISCUSSION: After the activities, facilitate a discussion utilizing the following

-Be sure to emphasize that we are all influenced by advertisement and need to be aware of how
+questions.
+Be sure to emphasize that we are all influenced by advertisements and need to be aware

 How is advertising a form of pressure?